greenplum-db/pxf/server/pxf-jdbc/README.md

 ### Partitioning
 PXF JDBC plugin supports simultaneous access to external database from multiple PXF segments for SELECT queries.
 This feature is called partitioning.

+When partitioning is enabled, a SELECT query is split into a set of multiple queries according to the settings in external table DDL (see description below).
+Each smaller query is called a fragmen.
+Every fragment is processed independently.

 #### Syntax
-Three settings control partitioning feature:
+Three settings control the feature:

 * **[Partition By](#partition-by)** enables partitioning and indicates which column to use as a partition column.
 Only one column can be used as the partition column.
 This setting must be in format `<column>:<column_type>`, where:
     * `<column>` is name of the partition column;